Starlink Mini Dish Release Appears to Be Imminent as New Images Surface

 Starlink Mini dish is a smaller version of the standard dish

-CNET tested out Starlink's Internet service when it launched and found it to be a pretty decent option, especially in areas where there are few other options like rural America.
+CNET tested out Starlink's Internet service when it launched and found it to be a pretty decent option, especially in areas where there are few other options, as is the case in much of rural America.

 The Starlink Mini seems to lean into that identity by making it easy to mount the dish on campers and RVs, carry it in backpacks, and generally bring it anywhere else where you'd like the Internet that normally doesn't have it.